ZackMattor/wispy-scan-processor/README.md

 # WiSpy Scan Processor

 This application is an attempt to make processing scan data from wardriving a bit easier.
-It integrates with the foo firmware for the [WiSpy hackerbox](https://hackerboxes.com/products/hackerbox-0089-wispy).
+It integrates with [Joseph Hewitt's firmware](https://github.com/JosephHewitt/wardriver_rev3) for the [WiSpy hackerbox](https://hackerboxes.com/products/hackerbox-0089-wispy).
+Once you have your device configured to connect to your network on boot, this application can be run on a device on the same network and automatically process scan data once it detects the WiSpy connected.
+It can both upload files directly to your [Wiggle Account](https://wigle.net/), and/or copy them to a local directory of your chosing.

 ## Quick Start